Cocker Sable (eH)

 The effect is very similar to northern domino (eA) and sighthound domino (eG).
 However, cocker sable (eH) has a much stronger impact on a pattern compared to the other domino alleles.

-English Cocker Spaniels are fixed for tan points (at/at), they don’t come with a real sable pattern (ky/ky Ay/-)[2].
-But in dominant black dogs (KB/-), the eH variant causes a very sable-like phenotype.
+English Cocker Spaniels are fixed for tan points (at/at), they don’t have a real sable pattern (Ay/-)[2].
+In dominant black dogs with eH (KB/- at/at eH/-), we get a very sable-like phenotype.

-On dogs that would normally express their tan point pattern (eH/- ky/ky at/at), the domino variant causes a phenotype with residual black shading on a mostly red coat, known as dirty red.
+Domino can also affect patterned dog.
+On dogs with tan points (ky/ky at/at eH/-), the domino variant causes a phenotype with residual black shading on a mostly red coat, known as dirty red.

 Cocker Spaniel domino is considered an old but very rare coloration.
 The mutation behind this pattern is unique to Cocker Spaniels and seems to have been in the breed for about 100 years.
 However, most breed clubs consider sable a non-standard color, only some breeders try to keep this color alive.